Doctor of Ministry

 - Students work with the cohort mentor to develop their Doctoral Project proposal.
 The cohort mentor will approve the final proposal.

 - DM706 Doctoral Project.
 After the proposal is submitted and approved, students will register for the 8-unit doctoral project.
-In addition to tuition, there is a $300.00 fee, which covers two professional style and format reviews and the binding of the doctoral project.
+In addition to tuition, there is a $250.00 fee, which covers two professional style and format reviews.

 The Doctoral Project serves as the culmination of the degree, providing students with an opportunity to integrate coursework and reflection, applying this learning to a particular ministry context.
 The intended result is a unique and practical contribution both to the student’s ministry and to the broader Christian community.